-In March 2012, the Board, after noting the contents of an Internal Memorandum on the subject prepared by the Company Secretary, considered and resolved that all non-executive Directors meet the requisites for them to be deemed independent.
-This decision was based on the representations given by the individual Directors, including those with a shareholding in the Bank or associated with entities having a shareholding in the Bank or have served on the Board for more than twelve consecutive years, which does not in any way impair these directors' ability to consider appropriately the issues which are brought before the Board.
-This notwithstanding, Mr Rogers David LeBaron is, as at 31 December 2016, the only independent Director in terms of the Listing Rules.
+In March 2012, after noting the contents of an Internal Memorandum on the subject prepared by the Company Secretary, the Board considered and resolved that all non-executive directors meet the requisites for them to be deemed independent.
+This decision was based on the representations given by the individual directors, including those with a shareholding in the Bank or associated with entities having a shareholding in the Bank or have served on the Board for more than twelve consecutive years, which does not in any way impair these directors' ability to consider appropriately the issues which are brought before the Board.
+This notwithstanding, Rogers David LeBaron and Edmond Brincat are the only independent directors in terms of the Listing Rules.
 In terms of Principle 3.4, each non-executive Director has confirmed in writing to the Board that he/she undertook:

-- a) to maintain in all circumstances his/her independence of analysis, decision and action; - b) not to seek or accept any unreasonable advantages that could be considered as compromising his/her independence; and - c) to clearly express his/her opposition in the event that he/she finds that a decision of the Board may harm the Bank.
+- to maintain in all circumstances his/her independence of analysis, decision and action; - not to seek or accept any unreasonable advantages that could be considered as compromising his/her independence; and - to clearly express his/her opposition in the event that he/she finds that a decision of the Board may harm the Bank.

-A written declaration of independence is signed annually by the non-executive Directors, with another written declaration of independence to be signed by the non-executive Directors in March 2017.
-Some of the Directors have served on the Board for more than 12 years.
-This notwithstanding, the Board considers such Directors to bring a sufficiently balanced character and frame of mind to their duties and judgment that they are consequently deemed to be independent.
+A written declaration of independence is signed annually by the non-executive directors, with another written declaration of independence to be signed by the non-executive directors in March 2018.
+Some of the directors have served on the board for more than 12 years.
+This notwithstanding, the Board considers such directors to bring a sufficiently balanced character and frame of mind to their duties and judgment that they are consequently deemed to be independent.